Education Policy and Planning Program

 Both programs employ a cohort model and start in the fall semester.

-The GRE is not required for those applying for admission in the Fall of 2023 to the Education Policy and Planning program.
-This temporary change is due to the impact of the COVID-19 pandemic.
+The GRE is not required for those applying for admission to the Education Policy and Planning program.
 Please note that some university-wide fellowship programs may consider GRE scores.
-Applicants who want to be eligible for all possible fellowships and scholarships might want to take the GRE.
+Applicants who want to be eligible for all possible fellowships and scholarships should take the GRE.

 Examines collaborative approaches involving community organizations and stakeholders that improve academic achievement and reduce opportunity gaps for students.
 Also studies chronic absenteeism, the role of high school athletics in school settings, a...